What is an End Effector and how do you use one?

 When do i need force compliance?

 In industrial robotics, the term compliance refers to flexibility and suppleness.
 To define what compliance is, the definition of non-compliance is useful.
 A non-compliant (stiff) robot end effector is a device which is designed to have predetermined positions or trajectories.
 No matter what kind of external force is exerted the robotic end effector will follow the exact same path each and every time.
 On the other hand, a compliant end effector can reach several positions and exert different forces on a given object.
-To make things clearer: a compliant robot sander exactly keeps the force needed for perfect material removal or finishig tasks, even on complex shaped geometries without proper settings because it evens out the surface irregularities itself.
-A non-compliant sanding tool will hit the surface and goes into idle or continues its given operation that might cause the damage of the material.
+To make things clearer: an active compliant robotic sander exactly keeps the force needed for perfect material removal or surface finishing tasks, even on complex shaped geometries without proper settings because it evens out the surface irregularities itself.
+A non-compliant sanding tool will hit the surface to hard or lifts off because the robot detects an error (this means it loses contact to the ground).
+Further it goes into idle or continues its given operation.
+That might cause the damage of the material.

 Why use active compliance?